-The canvas width property defines the width in pixels of the page in the page editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas width defines the width in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the width of the page in the actual application.

 Default value: 800

-The canvas height property defines the preferred minimum height in pixels of the page in the page editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas height defines the preferred minimum height in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the height of the page in the actual application.

 Default value: 600

-This property specifies the master layout on which the layout is based.
+Master layout specifies a layout on which this layout is based.
 If no master layout is specified, the layout contains a single widget (for example, a scroll container) that defines the structure of pages based on this layout.
 If a master layout is specified, this layout fills the gaps defined by the master layout.
 You can introduce new gaps in this layout by using placeholders.

-Every layout has a layout type, which determines the purpose of the layout and how a page using the layout is opened.
+The layout type, determines the purpose of the layout and how a page using the layout is opened.